 Fusion began having remote start functionality in 2018 models via the SYNC Connect system.
 Older models will already have the fob-based system in place, and owners should be able to continue using it to start their Fusion.
 To use it, press your lock button once and your remote start button twice.
 Your headlights will flash, and an LED light on your key fob will let you know if your vehicle has successfully started up.

 FordPass Connect is available immediately for 2020 models and is simple to install and operate for 2018 and 2019 models of the Fusion.
 You can do this by downloading the FordPass app on your phone, creating or logging into your Ford account, scanning your VIN barcode at the front of your Fusion, and accepting the invitation to connect via your touchscreen interface within your vehicle.
 You will be able to access all remote features, including ignition, from this point onward!

 WHAT TO DO IF A DEALER REFUSES TO CANCEL EXTENDED WARRANTY

 Car buying can occasionally be frustrating, especially if you’re purchasing your vehicle through a dealership.
 We’re here to tell you how to navigate a situation in which a dealer refuses to cancel your extended warranty.

 Ford Fusion Remote Start: Other Options

-If you have a much older Ford Fusion that doesn’t come equipped with SYNC or other digital interface features, you might want to consider purchasing an aftermarket remote start for your vehicle.
-There exist a number of plug-and-play options for an average of 170 dollars that are easily installed by a professional – many of which can be found at your Ford dealership!
+If you have a much older Ford Fusion that isn’t equipped with SYNC or other digital interface features, you might consider purchasing an aftermarket remote start for your vehicle.
+Many plug-and-play options for an average of 170 dollars are easily installed by a professional.
+Plus, many of these can be found at your Ford dealership!

 Get a Curated List of the Best Used Cars Near You